yilinwei/ensime.github.io/getting_started.md

 It is important to realise that ENSIME is not an IDE, it is just one tool in a toolbox, following the UNIX philosophy of [Do One Thing and Do It Well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well).

 1. You must have a `.ensime` file describing your project layout.
-To learn how to set up your build tool to generate this file, [see which build tools we support](/build_tools/).
+To generate this file, [see which build tools we support](/build_tools/).
 2. You must be using a text editor that is supported.
 To install the appropriate plugin, [learn about which editors we support](/editors/).

 If things don't work as you expected, please read the [Getting Help](/getting_help) guide before asking for help from the community.